Dual process model of coping: Oscillation

 Addressing limitations of other models of grief, such as the five stages of grief, the authors designed the dual process model of coping to help depict a more accurate experience of grief and bereavement in everyday life.
 This model is based on the idea that individuals will contend with multiple stressors following a significant loss and cannot deal with one isolated issue at a time.
 Bereaved individuals may even experience gaps and fluctuations in the amount of grief they experience daily.

 The role of oscillation in the dual process model is to suggest that grieving individuals will regularly transition between the loss-oriented and restoration-oriented process.
 Jennifer Fiore, in a 2019 systematic review, describes this process of oscillation as an element of the dual process model of coping that is crucial for an individual to cope with their loss healthily.
 Oscillation between these two processes allows an individual to address two distinct areas of life post-loss foundational for healthy coping.

 While understood to be an essential part of the dual process model, oscillation is also not fully understood by present research.
 Fiore's 2019 systematic review acknowledged that there is currently no consensus about the optimal balance between loss-oriented and restoration-oriented coping.
 However, it is generally understood that an individual will prioritize the loss-oriented process early into the grieving process and gradually prioritize the restoration-oriented process more as time progresses.

 Oscillation has also been observed to be influenced by cultural and individual characteristics.
 Different cultural norms and personal preferences may guide individuals to prioritize one type of process over another, making oscillation a dynamic aspect of the dual process model.

-Conclusion

-The dual process model of coping takes into consideration that most will have multiple stressful life events while they are coping with bereavement.
-Their lives will continue and so will the problems associated with it, confounded by the newfound loss that an individual may be contending with.
-There will be many situations that will take them away from grieving, necessitating a balance between coming to terms with one's loss, while simultaneously tending to establishing new social aspects of life that transcend their grief.
-These situations can either benefit them or affect them negatively if they allow them to.
-Being aware and prepared to change can allow them to continue and deal with post-loss life events.